Di Maio animal rights activist. What has to be done 'pe' campà. Giggino 'or gattaro

-Di Maio: “I am an animal rights activist, between Putin and any animal there is an abyss, the terrible one is he”
+Di Maio: “I am an animal rights activist, between Putin and any animal there is an abyss, the atrocious one is he”

 He was up to his word.
 At the time of his international quarrel with Vladimir Putin Foreign Minister Luigi Di Maio expressed himself as follows: